A conjecture on the Crazy Knight's Tour Problem: A restriction of the Crazy Knight's move function

-\paragraph{\textbf{Step 2: Equivalence.}} We begin by making some further considerations on Equation (\ref{eq:equiv_knight_h}).
-Indeed, note that both $S_E$ and $N_h$ are the composition of two functions, namely $\Theta^\gamma$ and $\Omega$ for $S_E$, as shown in Equation (\ref{eq:s_E}), and $s_C$ and $s_R^h$ for $N_h$.
-Moreover, by Condition (\ref{eq:cond1}) the sequence $(j_1,\dotsc, j_{i+1})$ is both ordered with respect to the natural ordering of the integers and with respect to the action of the map $\Omega$.
+\paragraph{\textbf{Step 2.}} By Condition (\ref{eq:cond1}) the sequence $(j_1,\dotsc, j_{t+1})$ is ordered with respect to both the natural ordering of the integers and the action of the map $\Omega$.
 Since $\phi$ is order-preserving, for any $e \in E$ it holds: